automate-website/waml/sources/2.0/README.md

 The underlying format for WAML is YAML so that it inherits all its benefits such as hosting of multiple document within one stream.

-The structure of WAML is limited to 4-tier hierarchy:
+The structure of WAML is limited to 3-tier hierarchy:
-- Scenario
-  - Metadata
 - Step
-    - Action
-      - Criterion
+  - _Decorator_
-    - Decorator
+  - _Action_
-  - Decorator
+    - _Criterion_

+A set of steps is called _Scenario_.

 #### Scenario

 {{ includeScenario('./sources/2.0/examples/partials/scenario-1.yaml') }}